-Nazis wiped out most of the European Jewish population, slaughtering at least six million Jews and another three million homosexuals, Gypsies (Romani), dissident intellectuals and theologians, people with disabilities, Poles, Soviet POWs, Jehovah’s Witnesses, and “Swing Kids,” or Swingjuden — German youth enamored with the West, especially the sounds and styles of negro-inspired American jazz.
+Nazis wiped out most of Europe’s Jewish population, slaughtering at least six million Jews and another three million homosexuals, Gypsies (Romani), dissident intellectuals, leftist politicians, and theologians, Freemasons, people with disabilities, Poles, Soviet POWs, Jehovah’s Witnesses, and “Swing Kids,” or Swingjuden — German youth enamored with the West, especially the sounds and styles of black-inspired American jazz (Holocaust Victims).
 Each category had a special symbol and color, as shown in the chart below.
 Gays were pink, for instance, while Polish citizens were red.
 The Wehrmacht (regular army) shared responsibility with the SS for carrying out the “liquidation.”
-They sped up the liquidation process as the Allies approached camps in order to eliminate witnesses.
+They sped up the liquidation process as the Allies approached camps to eliminate witnesses.
 At many sites, they left thousands of new arrivals in boxcars to suffocate or freeze to death.

 Sadly, the Nazi Holocaust wasn’t the first genocide in world history nor the last.
 In the 20th century alone, smaller-scale examples occurred in Namibia (The Herero Wars of 1904-08), Armenia during World War I, and Rwanda (Africa) and the former Yugoslavia in the 1990s.
 History is full of governments trying to wipe out ethnic groups or, short of extermination, to at least displace and relocate them.
-In The Terrible Fate (2006), historian Benjamin Lieberman chronicles lesser known incidents and argues that Europe’s transformation from large multi-ethnic empires like the Austro-Hungarian toward nation-states exacerbated genocidal tendencies, as new countries rushed to homogenize their populations.
+In The Terrible Fate (2006), historian Benjamin Lieberman chronicles lesser-known incidents and argues that Europe’s transformation from large multi-ethnic empires like the Austro-Hungarian toward nation-states exacerbated genocidal tendencies, as new countries rushed to homogenize their populations.
 Ethnic cleansing, Lieberman argues, is the key to understanding the modern map of Europe.
-Indeed, one might argue that ethnic cleansing, if defined loosely enough, is the key to understanding many maps around the world.
+One could argue that ethnic cleansing, if defined loosely enough, is the key to understanding many maps around the world.
 Democracies aren’t above committing such atrocities; all types of governments have succeeded in enlisting fellow citizens to butcher each other.
-Although the Jewish Holocaust is a notable exception, previous atrocities are a common motive, creating “cycles of revenge.”
+Although the Jewish Holocaust is a notable exception, previous atrocities are a common motive, creating cycles of revenge.
 In the warped minds of Nazis, they too were seeking revenge, though they never produced a coherent explanation of what they were avenging.